Is a foundation degree right for you?

 - Retail management

-Who is suited to foundation degrees?People in work, who enjoy the industry they’re working in can really benefit from a foundation degree.
-If this sounds like you, it could:
+Who is suited to foundation degrees?People who enjoy the industry they’re working in can really benefit from a foundation degree.
+If you're already in work, a foundation degree could:

 - Offer a flexible qualification to fit around existing work commitments or other personal circumstances